The Blood Sisters (TV series): Plot

 Adele's world in Baguio shatters when Agatha discovers she is one of triplet siblings.
 Angry at her mother for keeping this information from her, Agatha escapes to Manila and finds her lost siblings but their reunion is far from happy.
 Despite being welcomed into the Almeda family, Agatha is not content.
 She desires to own their wealthy life, a lifestyle she feels robbed of, a life she feels entitled to.
 Agatha's sociopathic personality turns her against the people who love her, as she undermines her siblings and sets out to take the Almedas' and Bermudez' fortune and destroy them completely.

 The Bermudez-Almeda family relationships disintegrate as Agatha stirs up conflict and division, when she teams up with Rocco (Jake Cuenca), Fabian (Dante Rivero)'s bastard.
-They successfully expose the Solomon syndicate and shut down Paraiso.
+They expose the Solomon syndicate and shut down Paraiso.
 The exposure and capture of the Solomons exposes Rosemarie's connection with their illegal activities, effectively stripping her of her medical license, and her status in the medical industry.

 While Rosemarie loses her medical license and the Solomons are in prison serving time, Agatha and Rocco take over the syndicate's leadership.
 The lucrative baby farming is replaced with Child trafficking for Organ harvesting, selling children as organ donors.
 They recruit an unlikely ally, Dr. Rosemarie Bermudez, who is eager to get her hands on the fortune she lost.
 With the growing demand for organ harvesting, the pair use Rosemarie's doctor skills to medically screen the captive children and provide certification of their viable human organs for their international clientele.

-Jolo, Erika's son, is kidnapped by Rocco's syndicate and then later sold to a foreigner organ buyer for his dying son.
+Jolo, Erika's son, is kidnapped by Fabian & Greg and later by Rocco's syndicate and then later sold to a foreigner organ buyer for his dying son.
 The transaction and exchange was successful and Jolo would have been lost forever.
 But Erika does not give up.
 She fights the organ buyer with all her ferocity, uses all her street smarts, finds him, and rescues him from the syndicate.

 While Jolo recovers from the trauma of his kidnapping, Erika and her family recognize the significance of Jolo's testimony.
 She agrees for him to becomes a material witness against the syndicate.
 Erika is able to piece together the information she has gathered and connects the dots to Rocco and Agatha.
 Rocco convinces Agatha to assassinate her Sister and nephew, but she loses her nerve.
 Rocco attempts to do it himself but shoots Carrie instead as she spots him in the window, taking the bullet meant for her sister as she tries to warn and block Carrie.